 Investing in legal claims creates a new asset class out of disputes, allowing investors to purchase portions of future proceeds from litigation for an upfront cash payment.
 LexShares' model helps connect accredited investors with pre-vetted investment opportunities.
 For more information about how LexShares' model enables investment in legal claims click here.

-Attorneys facilitate the case evaluation process by providing investors with information about claims.
+Attorneys and law firms facilitate the case evaluation process by providing investors with information about claims.
 In most funding transactions, attorneys serve as custodians of funds for all of the lawsuit’s stakeholders and upon resolution distribute those funds to them.
-For more information about how LexShares benefits attorneys and law firms click here.
+For information about how LexShares funding benefits attorneys click here.
+For information specific to the benefits LexShares offers to law firms, please click here.

 Litigation finance offers a number of benefits

-Litigation finance offers a number of important benefits to plaintiffs, attorneys and investors.
+Litigation finance offers a number of important benefits to plaintiffs, attorneys, law firms and investors.

-- Helps undercapitalized plaintiffs further meritorious cases by financing litigation expenses
+- Helps undercapitalized plaintiffs further meritorious cases by financing commercial litigation expenses

 - Provides capital injections for already filed cases that experience funding constraints